mialmodovar/Django-App-Using-YFinance/README.md

 ## 1. Dynamic REST API

 ### a) Each search query hits the RestAPI and returns the results via HTML.
-These are then rendered as summary stats and boxplots on the webpage.
+These are then rendered as summary stats and charts on the webpage.

 <img width="946" alt="image" src="https://user-images.githubusercontent.com/85103905/207667383-0b918a9f-7201-4dca-87d6-345086380061.png">